ehoang0001/finch-dance/README.md

 ##  Objectives

 * Apply Java to real world creativity
-* Implement robot behavior using the Finch API
+* Implement robot behavior using Finch
 * Practice problem-solving and debugging in a computing environment

 ---